mdmen/Comics-Zone-Multiverse/README.md

 ### Technical features

+- Custom game engine
-- Free to choose 2D Canvas or DOM render
+- Can be rendered using 2D Canvas or DOM
-- Load assets only needed for current scene
+- Loads assets only needed for current scene
 - Dark and light themes

 ## License